$1000 & PUBLICATION in Nonfiction, Fiction, and Poetry.

 - Upload your submission as a .docx or .pdf.

-- There is a $20 entry fee for each submission ($30 for international submissions).
+- Fiction, Nonfiction, and Poetry: there is a $20 entry fee for each submission ($30 for international submissions).
 All entrants receive a one-year subscription to BWR as a thank-you for your interest and support.

 - Please email us at email@example.com with any questions.